vex-ssis/2025/README.md

 In addition to the V5 National Championship events you can also qualify for VEX World with Online challenges.
 There are 3+3+3=9 challenges for middle school and 3+3+4=10 challenges for high school.
 Applying there two more teams from Vietnam entered the World Championship in 2025:

 - [36070M](https://www.robotevents.com/teams/V5RC/36070M) 11 from STEAM for Vietnam Foundation, rank 67 w 8/24/195
-- [36070N](https://www.robotevents.com/teams/V5RC/36070N) Green Ams Robotics Team 1 from Hanoi Amsterdam High School for the Gifted, rank 18 w 18/48/180
+- [36070N](https://www.robotevents.com/teams/V5RC/36070N) Green Ams Robotics Team 1 from Hanoi Amsterdam High School for the Gifted, _Excellence Award_, rank 18 w 18/48/180

 These challenges are: